 The attorney was given more time to pay the balance on her DDCS review, but did not follow through and the session was canceled.
 Because of Fahmy’s failure to comply with the conditions of her probation, the Bar filed a petition for contempt.

-Fred Lewis, Peggy A. Quince, Charles T. Canady, Ricky Polston, and C.
+The Florida Supreme Court in Tallahassee is presided over by seven justices: Chief Justice Jorge Labarga, Barbara J. Pariente, R. Fred Lewis, Peggy A. Quince, Charles T. Canady, Ricky Polston, and C. Alan Lawson.